 - Crescent - is the least invasive breast lift and is generally used to improve nipple position.

 There are many different types of breast lifts available.
 My list is definitely not exhaustive!
-Some surgeons have created their own (and named them after themselves).
+Some plastic surgeons have created their own (and named them after themselves).
 In general, the more the incisions, the greater the lift that is possible in the breasts.

 Perkiness vs Scars